mapattacker/ai-engineer/docs/deploy-serverless.md

 Then, we will deploy it to the cloud, by stating the stage.
 Behind the scenes, it does all these:

- * New user policy is created for lambda execution
+ * New user role is created for lambda execution
  * Zappa will do some wrapping of your code & libraries, then package it as a zip
  * The zip will be uploaded to an S3 bucket stated in zappa_settings.json
  * Zip file is deleted